Evidence for the gravity-driven and magnetically-regularized gas flows feeding the massive protostellar cluster in Cepheus A: Materials and Methods

-Here, B$_\text{pos}$ represents the B-field in the plane of the sky, $Q = 0.5$ is the correction factor recommended by Ostriker et al.\citealp{ostriker2001density}, while $Q = 0.28$ is suggested by Liu et al.\citealp{Liu2022} based on their simulation results for cases where the angular dispersion is less than 25$\degree$.
+here, B$_\text{pos}$ represents the B-field in the plane of the sky, $Q = 0.5$ is the correction factor recommended by Ostriker et al. ({\it \citealp{ostriker2001density}}), while $Q = 0.28$ is suggested by Liu et al. ({\it \citealp{Liu2022}}) based on their simulation results for cases where the angular dispersion is less than 25$\degree$.
 In this context, $\rho$ is the gas density, $\sigma_v$ is the nonthermal velocity dispersion, and $\sigma_{\theta}$ denotes the angular dispersion of the plane-of-sky component.
-In Equation \ref{eq:dcf}\citep{crutcher2004drives}, n(H$_2$) represents the number density (n(H$_2$) = $\rho$/\SI{}{\micro\meter}$_{\text H}$) and $\Delta V_\text{NT}$ represents the FWHM nonthermal velocity dispersion ($\Delta V_\text{NT}$ = $\sigma_\text{v} \sqrt{8ln2}$).
-We assume a molecular weight $\mu = 2.8$ \citep{kirk2013first}, and this value is applied wherever required.
+In Equation \ref{eq:dcf} ({\it \citealp{crutcher2004drives}}), n(H$_2$) represents the number density (n(H$_2$) = $\rho$/\SI{}{\micro\meter}$_{\text H}$) and $\Delta V_\text{NT}$ represents the FWHM nonthermal velocity dispersion ($\Delta V_\text{NT}$ = $\sigma_\text{v} \sqrt{8ln2}$).
+We assume a molecular weight $\mu = 2.8$ ({\it \citealp{kirk2013first}}), and this value is applied wherever required.
+C$^{18}$O traces the highly compact, central dense regions of the clumps.
+To demonstrate this, we estimated the optical depths and column densities of C$^{18}$O. The results indicate that C$^{18}$O is optically thin, making it a reliable tracer of the densest regions within the clumps.
+These are the same regions probed by the 850 $\mu$m dust emission, allowing us to characterize the level of turbulence at comparable densities.